DSC-SPIDAL/tutorials/content/post/fungi_gene_sequence.md

 The formatted file is `damds/damds-points.txt.formattedd`.
 You can upload this file to WebPlotViz for visualiztion.

-The resulting data is visualised pre-loaded in WebPlotViz - https://spidal-gw.dsc.soic.indiana.edu/public/resultsets/1002319877
+The resulting data is pre-loaded in WebPlotViz - https://spidal-gw.dsc.soic.indiana.edu/public/resultsets/1002319877

 # Clustering with DAPWC